johannschopplich/toon/README.md

 - **Array length mismatches**: Throws when declared length doesn't match actual count.
 - **Delimiter mismatches**: Throws when row delimiters don't match header.

-## Notes and Limitations

-- Format familiarity and structure matter as much as token count.
-TOON's tabular format requires arrays of objects with identical keys and primitive values only.
-When this doesn't hold (due to mixed types, non-uniform objects, or nested structures), TOON switches to list format where JSON can be more efficient at scale.
-  - **TOON excels at:** Uniform arrays of objects (same fields, primitive values), especially large datasets with consistent structure.
-  - **JSON is better for:** Non-uniform data, deeply nested structures, and objects with varying field sets.
-  - **CSV is more compact for:** Flat, uniform tables without nesting.
-TOON adds structure (`[N]` array lengths, delimiter scoping, deterministic quoting) that improves LLM reliability with minimal token overhead.
-- **Token counts vary by tokenizer and model.** Benchmarks use a GPT-style tokenizer (cl100k/o200k); actual savings will differ with other models (e.g., [SentencePiece](https://github.com/google/sentencepiece)).
-- **TOON is designed for LLM input** where human readability and token efficiency matter.
-It's **not** a drop-in replacement for JSON in APIs or storage.

 ## Using TOON in LLM Prompts

 TOON works best when you show the format instead of describing it.
 The structure is self-documenting – models parse it naturally once they see the pattern.